UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       is-prop-is-extension-short-map-cauchy-pseudocompletion-Pseudometric-Space)
 ```

-### Extensions of short maps along the unit map of Cauchy pseudocompletions
+### Extensions of short maps along the unit map of a Cauchy pseudocompletion

 ```agda
 module _